jasonrichardsmith/sentry/README.md

 ## Development

-To develop a new module, you can copy over the "example" module.
+To develop a new module, you can copy over the [example](https://github.com/jasonrichardsmith/sentry/tree/example-and-typos/example) module.

-It will need to be added to the mux/config.go.
+It will need to be added to the [mux/config.go](https://github.com/jasonrichardsmith/sentry/blob/example-and-typos/mux/config.go).

 ```go